 Of course, when the pet parent arrives home, these behaviours result in feelings of stress, anger, sadness, and anxiety.
 Many pet parents contact me saying “my dog felt bad afterwards.”

 They may have been anticipating a negative reaction from their humans based on past experience.
 I’ve seen dogs, even my own, appear ‘guilty’ when they’ve done something wrong while I was away.
 As soon as I walk in the home, they seem submissive and upset if they’ve done something they aren’t allowed to.

 Again, however, these behaviours may be correlated more to the canine/human bond (and dogs’ knowledge of us), rather than to their guilty feelings per se.
 Whatever the reason for the apparent guilt, it is quite clear to me that dogs and humans have a unique bond.
 This bond has developed over hundreds, even thousands, of years.
 There is certainly an emotional component to that bond.

 As a pet parent, do you feel your dog displays signs of guilt?
 When you walk in the house and he has misbehaved, does he appear to be guilty, even before you speak to him?

-Your insight just might offer some critical new piece of information into dog behavior!
-If you’re interested in learning more, Dr. Hare offers a free online course about dog cognition and emotion through Duke University for any level of dog enthusiast.
+Your insight just might offer some critical new piece of information into dog behaviour!
+If you’re interested in learning more, Dr Hare offers a free online course about dog cognition and emotion through Duke University for any level of dog enthusiast.